All Episodes

 I think that perfectly illustrates where we are.

-We have a low information reporter here who doesn't care what the definition of a word is, who doesn't care what the meaning of it is.
+We have a low-information reporter here who doesn't care what the definition of a word is, who doesn't care what the meaning of it is.

-All that matters to this brain dead reporter is that the chief justice doesn't see the world the way he does, and therefore the chief justice is brain dead.
+All that matters to this brain-dead reporter is that the Chief Justice doesn't see the world the way he does, and therefore the Chief Justice is brain dead.

-And it's it's what I've always said.
+And it's what I've always said.

-The real problem with low information people is not what they don't know.
+The real problem with low-information people is not what they don't know.

 It's what they do know that's wrong.